 - We provide a 'Dead on Arrival' warranty on lithium batteries and this is limited to within 7 days after receiving the product.

 - Battery performance will degrade over time.
 This is normal.

 - Warranty does not cover collateral damage.
 Due to the nature and use of this product, there is no term warranty.
 Misuse, abuse, incorrect charging, failure to comply with the above warnings and guidelines, and other inappropriate use of this product will not be covered under warranty.

-- All our Lipo batteries are tested before shipping
+- All our Lithium batteries are tested before shipping